 Lipscomb University Department of Security strongly urges the Lipscomb community to examine all the printed material on crime prevention that is circulated frequently around campus.
-Individuals may also come by the Lipscomb University Department of Security office to pick up information.
-Lipscomb University Department of Security encourages leaving expensive or irreplaceable items, such as heirlooms, at home.
+Individuals may also come by the Lipscomb University Department of Security encourages leaving expensive or irreplaceable items, such as heirlooms, at home.
 Lipscomb University Department of Security emphasizes to EVERYONE that the first step in crime prevention is to keep all belongings in a secure place, which includes locking and securing residence hall rooms, offices, and vehicles, as well as anything else that can be secured.
 The Bison Safety Walk, which provides a security escort on campus, is available by calling extension 7600 on campus at ANY time day or night.
-Lipscomb University Department of Security strongly recommends that everyone make use of this service, especially when walking alone at night.
+Lipscomb University Department of Security strongly recommends that everyone make use of this service, especially when walking aloneat night.